-We investigate what reference patterns lead to semantic paradox by assigning reference graphs to sentences containing the truth predicate.
-We show that there two patterns underlying all paradoxes: the circle and the double path.
+In this 50-page whopper, we investigate what reference patterns lead to semantic paradox by assigning reference graphs to sentences containing the truth predicate.
+We show that there two patterns underlying all paradoxes: the loop and the double path.

 This paper provides a birds-eye view of our 2017 paper.

 2016.
 “Arithmetic with Fusions”, with Jeff Ketland, Logique et Analyse 234: 207-226 PDF (preprint)

 This paper investigates the proof-theoretic strength of classical mereology / fusion theory.

 2015.
 “A Disquotational Theory of Truth as Strong as Z2-“, Journal of Philosophical Logic 44: 395-410 PDF (preprint)

 This paper introduces a disquotational truth theory as strong as Z2-.
 (The acronym stands for second-order arithmetic without parameters.
 But it actually follows from a theorem of Harvey Friedman that this is arithmetically equivalent to full second-order arithmetic.)

 2014.
 “La Paradoja de Cantor (Cantor’s Paradox)”, in E. Barrio (ed.), Paradojas, Paradojas y más Paradojas, College Publications: London, pp. 199-212 [in Spanish] PDF (English version)

 A survey article on Cantor's paradox of the class of all classes.